Majlis al-Shura: Political

-Majlis al Shura is a commonly used term for elected or co-opted assemblies with advisory or legislative powers in Arabic-speaking or Islamic-majority countries.
-In countries with bicameral national legislatures, the appellation is given to either the full legislative body or to the upper house; in the case where the government doesn't function on a democratic basis, the legislature's powers are often restricted exclusively to consultation.
+Majlis al-Shura is a commonly used term for elected or co-opted assemblies with advisory or legislative powers in Arabic-speaking or Islamic-majority countries.
+In countries with bicameral national legislatures, the appellation is given to either the full legislative body or to the upper house; in the case where the government does not function on a democratic basis, the legislature's powers are often restricted exclusively to consultation.